artisticat1/obsidian-latex-suite/DOCS.md

 - `w` : Word boundary.
 Only run this snippet when the trigger is preceded (and followed by) a word delimiter, such as `.`, `,`, or `-`.
 - `c` : Code mode.
 Only run this snippet inside a ```` ``` ... ``` ```` block
 	- Languages using `$` as part of their syntax won't trigger math mode while in their codeblock
-	- The `math` language from https://github.com/ocapraro/obsidian-math-plus automatically doesn't trigger code mode, but block math mode instead
+	- The `math` language from https://github.com/ocapraro/obsidian-math-plus doesn't trigger code mode, but block math mode instead

 Multiple options can be used at once.